 Home educators are tied to the same rules as a schooled family, you will be expected to work.
 However the job centre are not allowed to tell you to use school as a child care option.
-We suggest not mentioning home education to the JC as we hear all too often people have their claims cancelled, or extra demands placed on them.
+We suggest not mentioning home education to the JC as we hear all too often people have their claims cancelled, or extra demands placed on them, this is due to the staff not understanding what Home Education is.
 You can look for evening work or daytime work etc, what ever suits you the best.
 There are home ed friendly child minders out there too.

-We asked for clarification of the rules, we take the following to mean that yes home educators can claim UC for under 16’s as they are children and place of education has no effect on UC.
-Post 16 also entitles you to claim UC as home education is an approved educational option.
+Post 16 also entitles you to claim UC as Home Education is an approved educational option.
 We would suggest you use terms like full-time, supervised, non-advanced study when describing the provision.

 If you have issues please refer to the Freedom of Information (FOI) requests we have done, as they quote relevant policy.

 Here is part of their response regarding Job Seekers Allowance:

 ‘The Department can confirm that that the Jobcentres cannot suggest school as appropriate child care to a home educating parent claiming job seekers allowance when offered a job.